shivasiddharth/Assistants-Pi/README.md

 ### Manually Start The Google Assistant

-At any point of time, if you wish to manually start the assistant:
+At any point of time, if you wish to manually start the Google Assistant:

 **Ok-Google Hotword/Pi3/Pi2/Armv7 users**
 Open a terminal and execute the following: